bdd100k/bdd100k/doc/source/evaluate.rst

 Submission format
 ^^^^^^^^^^^^^^^^^^^^

-The submission should be in the same format as for MOT.
+The submission should be in the same format as for MOT with RLE.
 Additionally, it can also be a zipped nested folder for bitmask images, where images belonging to the same video are placed in the same folder, named by ${videoName}.

-The JSON file for each video should contain a list of per-frame result dictionaries with the following structure:
+For RLE, the JSON file for each video should contain a list of per-frame result dictionaries with the following structure:
 ::

     - videoName: str, name of current sequence